 Back to the roots

 Following a process to recalibrate my self-identity after leaving social media, I came to know a whole lot of the web that I didn’t suspect still existed.
 People who happily maintain a blog, who keep up to date with other websites through newsletters and RSS like I do.
-Authors researching the best way to get out of the silo-like online mentality that dominated the last decade.
+Authors researching the best way to get out of the silo-like online mentality that dominated the last two decades.

 A new old model